Dez1999/prifina-app-starter-main/README.md

+This contains widget prototypes for Prifina Holistic Application

 This README is a work-in-progress.
 Please check the issues to see if something has not already been flagged for review.

 # Getting Started